yikai82/Kubuntu-T2/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 # Module 2 – Let's Git 🤓 Part 2

-### This cover the exercice on the day 2 and day 3 after setup
+### This covers the exercise on the day 2 and day 3 after setup
 Tips: use 'git status', 'git log', 'git remote -v', 'git branch -v' to check the status often

 ## 1. Create a Local Git Repo and Link It to GitHub (Day 2)